ildyria/coq-verif-tweetnacl/paper/answer-Usenix.md

   beyond what is acceptable?

   For the X25519 implementation in TweetNaCl, CompCert generates code that is about 6x slower than code generated with gcc.
+But our verification also applies to compilers like gcc and clang.
+The CompCert semantics is more strict than the C17 standard with certain parameers (like integer sizes) fixed.
+Therefore, if a compiler obeys the standard, then our correctness proof also applies there.

 While this sounds like a lot, it may not be too much of an issue for projects that use TweetNaCl, because they chose for a library that prioritizes simplicity over performance in the first place.
 A more serious issue however can be the non-free CompCert license.